-A gym membership can be expensive, and the process of getting to and from the facility can often be almost as much hassle as the working out itself.
-For these reasons, many people opt to create a workout space right in their own homes.
-While that is a great way to personalize and privatize a fitness routine, it’s important to be considerate of the type of flooring that is in the space being used, as it can have an effect on, and be affected heavily by the type of exercises that are performed.
+A gym membership can be expensive, and the process of getting to and from the facility can be almost as much hassle as the working out itself.
+Many people opt to create a workout space right in their own homes; while that is a great way to personalize and privatize a fitness routine, it’s important to be considerate of the type of flooring that is in the space being used, as it can have an effect on, and be affected heavily by, the type of exercises that are performed.

 Gym Flooring Considerations